backtrace-labs/backtrace-javascript/tools/webpack-plugin/README.md

 ### Construct an upload URL

 A specific URL is required to upload source maps.
-Follow [these instructions](https://docs.saucelabs.com/error-reporting/project-setup/submission-url/) to create a `symbol-post` token for the `sourcemap` endpoint.
+Follow [these instructions](https://docs.saucelabs.com/error-reporting/project-setup/submission-url/) to create an upload URL for the `sourcemap` endpoint with a `symbol-post` token.

 ### Install `@backtrace-labs/webpack-plugin` as a developer dependency: